Gujarat ignored trial court’s opinion as board with five BJP members set Bilkis Bano convicts free

 On May 13, the Supreme Court had ruled that the remission plea of the Bilkis Bano convicts be decided in Gujarat under the state’s 1992 policy.
 The policy states that the Inspector General of prisons should take the opinion of a jail advisory committee.

 Accordingly, a jail advisory committee was set up by the Gujarat government.
-It was headed by Sujal Mayatra, the district magistrate of Panchmahal, where Shah and the others were lodged in the Godhra jail.
+The committee was headed by Sujal Mayatra, the district magistrate of Panchmahal, where Shah and the others were lodged in the Godhra jail.

 The other nine members included two MLAs from the ruling Bharatiya Janata Party: CK Raulji from Godhra and Sumanben Chauhan who represents the neighbouring Kalol constituency.